-Emphasis on writing processes, interpersonal dynamics, questioning techniques, evaluation of writing-in-progress, and rhetorical theory as it pertains to working one-to-one with writers.
-This course, designed primarily to prepare writing advisors for the Wittenberg Writing Center, includes a practicum.
+This course is designed primarily to prepare writing advisors for the Wittenberg Writing Center.
+Emphasis on writing processes, interpersonal dynamics, evaluation of writing-in-progress, and rhetorical theory as it pertains to working one-to-one with writers.
 By permission of instructor only.
-Prerequisite: English 101.
+Prerequisite: English 101E.
 Writing intensive.
 Every year.
+Falls within the Words at Work category.

-ENGL- 243.
+ENGL-243.
 Business Writing.
 4 semester hours.

 This course focuses on writing skills for professional situations, including conventional formats for letters, memos, and formal reports.
-Also looks at use of conventional structures for typical documents such as brochures, resumés, and proposals.
+Also looks at use of conventional structures for typical documents such as brochures, résumés, and proposals.
 Emphasis on peer critique, editing, and revision.
 Prerequisite: English 101E.
 Writing intensive.
 Alternate years.
+Falls within the Word at Work category.